A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

 • Alkenes are hydrocarbons with the general formula CnH2n.
-They are unsaturated, meaning that they have at least one carbon-carbon double bond.
+They are unsaturated, meaning they have at least one carbon-carbon double bond.

 Equipment and Techniques